-An up/down arrows symbol ↑↓ (see detail below) appears next to an item on the LCD display to indicate that you can use the arrow keys to make a different selection.
+An up/down arrows symbol $\uparrow \downarrow$ (see detail in Figure 2-5) appears next to an item on the LCD display to indicate that you can use the arrow keys to make a different selection.
 For example, in the figure below, the arrows appear next to the word "Link" on the screen.